Learning Outcomes

 MBE Syllabus

-For the MBE, you are required to understand the consequences when the proceeds from a foreclosure sale are less than or greater than the debt secured by a mortgage or other security device.
-This includes the rights of creditors and debtors, and the procedures for deficiency judgments and surplus distribution.
+For the MBE, you are required to understand the consequences when foreclosure proceeds are less than or greater than the secured debt, with a focus on the following syllabus points:

-- Identify what happens when foreclosure sale proceeds are insufficient to pay the secured debt (deficiency).
+- Identify what happens when foreclosure sale proceeds are insufficient to pay the secured debt (deficiency)

 Test Your Knowledge